 Elevate your insider threat protection with Insider Risk Management (IRM)

 From harming a company’s reputation with customers to stripping them of funding to exposing proprietary innovations, insider threats can have devastating consequences.

 For companies with security policies that try to prevent insider threats, these guidelines can only guess which users pose a threat to an organization’s data and tend to focus on malicious activities.
 In contrast, IRM prioritizes action to protect the data that’s at risk of compromise, monitoring for untrusted actions regardless of intent.

 Code42’s Incydr is an IRM solution that detects file exfiltration via Airdrop, cloud apps, web browsers, USB, email, file link sharing and more, giving security teams a birds-eye view into files shared across or outside your organization.

 Incydr also prioritizes file activity based on 120+ contextual Incydr Risk Indicators (IRIs), ensuring that security teams only spend time looking at risks that matter.
 And with out-of-the-box workflows and integrations, your staff can immediately initiate response controls without hindering employee collaboration and productivity.

-Find out more about managing Insider Risks to deflect insider threats by reading The Three “T”s That Define An Insider Risk Management Program.
+Find out more about detecting and preventing insider threats by reading The Three “T”s That Define An Insider Risk Management Program.